-Once a Reinvestment Zone has been established, increase an in incremental real property taxes resulting from new construction, public improvements, and redevelopment efforts may be collected and deposited into the TIRZ Fund.
-The City of San Antonio enters into a written agreement with all participating taxing entities to specify the: (1) conditions for payment of the tax increment into a TIRZ Fund, (2) portion of tax increment to be paid by each entity into the TIRZ Fund, and (3) term of the agreement.
+Once a Reinvestment Zone has been established, an increase incremental real property taxes resulting from new construction, public improvements, redevelopment efforts may collected and deposited into the TIRZ Fund.
+The City of San Antonio enters into a written agreement with all participating taxing entities to specify the: (1) conditions payment of the tax increment into a TIRZ Fund, (2) portion of tax increment to be paid by each entity into the TIRZ Fund, and (3) term of the agreement.
 Participating taxing entities continue to collect taxes on the base value and taxing entities that do not participate, such as local school districts, collect taxes on both the base and all increased value.